jonlpersson/ed-latimore/site/_posts/2021-11-01-the-only-way-to-win-a-street-fight.md

 If you are confronted, speak strongly as well.
 Notice I said strongly, not condescendingly.
 Please learn the difference in tone.
 It's the difference between dudes thinking twice and them escalating because you pissed them off

-The goal is to clear up genuine misunderstanding, leave guys an out (that hopefully, your stature compels them to take), and let predators know that you aren't a soft target.
+The goal is to clear up a genuine misunderstanding, leave guys an out (that hopefully, your stature compels them to take), and let predators know that you aren't a soft target.

 ## Run if you can